hydephp/develop/docs/internal/draft-internal-glossary.markdown

 ### Nested directories

-Nested directories are directories that are nested within the their relative scope.
+Nested directories are directories that are nested within their relative scope.
 Simply put, a nested directory in Hyde is a source directory that contains a subdirectory.
-For example, if you have a directory inside the _pages directory, that's a nested directory.
+For example, if you have a directory inside the `_pages` directory, that's a nested directory.
 This term can also apply to output directories, but it's not as common.

 ## URL components